Introduction

 But symptoms can be controlled.

-Small changes help a lot.
+Small changes can help a lot.

 Eat slowly.